Age and health concerns about Donald Trump: 2025

-On October 10, Trump received another visit to Walter Reed.
+On October 10, Trump had another visit with Walter Reed.
 Leavitt described the visit as a "routine yearly checkup", despite it being Trump's second at the facility in a six-month-period.
-Dr. Barbabella did not elaborate on the imaging or "preventive assessments" that he performed, but claimed added that Trump's laboratory results were "exceptional," and that his cardiac age is "approximately 14 years younger than his chronological age."
+Barbabella did not elaborate on the imaging or "preventive assessments" that he performed, but added that Trump's laboratory results were "exceptional," and that his cardiac age is "approximately 14 years younger than his chronological age."

 On October 27, Trump told reporters that he had undergone an undisclosed MRI scan during a previous visit to Walter Reed, which, despite his claim that it gave "some of the best reports for the age" and "some of the best reports they've ever seen", led to further speculation about his health due to the undisclosed nature of why he had the procedure done.
 Trump also bragged about his taking of the MoCA test, again misidentifying the screening assessment for detecting cognitive impairment as a "very hard [...]
 IQ test" and claiming that younger Democratic political opponents do not have the intelligence to pass it.
 Whether a third MoCA test was conducted during the October visit or if Trump was referring to his April 2025 and/or January 2018 assessments was not clarified.

-On October 28, new concerns about Trump's mental state emerged when a video emerged of him wandering off while walking alongside Sanae Takaichi, the first female Prime Minister of Japan, while at Akasaka Palace in Tokyo, Japan.
+On October 28, new concerns about Trump's mental state were raised when a video emerged of him wandering off while walking alongside Sanae Takaichi, the first female prime minister of Japan, while at Akasaka Palace in Tokyo, Japan.

-On November 2, The Guardian alleged that "the first signs of the battle over Trump’s succession" were now showing, with Simon Tisdall even stating Trump's Vice President J.D.
-Vance will be "President JD Vance" by the time of the 2028 U.S. Presidential election, describing "President JD Vance or Marco Rubio" as the current frontrunners to run for the Republican nomination in 2028.
+On November 2, Simon Tisdall alleged in The Guardian that "the first signs of the battle over Trump's succession" were now showing, stating that Trump's Vice President J.D.
+Vance will be "President JD Vance" by the time of the 2028 U.S. presidential election, and describing "President JD Vance or Marco Rubio" as the current frontrunners to run for the Republican nomination in 2028.

+On December 2, Trump appeared to fall asleep during a Cabinet meeting, which prompted additional concerns over his health.
+California representative Sydney Kamlager-Dove speculated in response that Trump was taking Leqembi, used to treat Alzheimer's, stating that his MRI, hand bruises, and apparent drowsiness aligned with the drug's side effects.